latest nhpb_banner 1__compressed2

 • Housing can include help with paying mortgage/rent payments.
 This is not common though, but the Salvation Army has referrals to eviction help in North Carolina.

-• Financial help and vouchers with prescription medications.
+• Vouchers to help the low-income and uninsured with prescription medications.

 • Material goods include food for families or clothing.